YottaDB/YDBDoc/ProgGuide/extrout.rst

 YottaDB uses an "external call table" to map the typeless data of M into the typed data of C, and vice versa.
 The external call table has a first line containing the pathname of the shareable library file followed by one or more specification lines in the following format:

 .. parsed-literal::
-   entryref: return-value routine-name (parameter, parameter, ... )
+   entryref: return-value routine-name (parameter, parameter, ... ) [: SIGSAFE]

+The optional case-insensitive keyword SIGSAFE following the parameter list specifies that the external call does not create its own signal handlers.
+This allows YottaDB to avoid burdensome signal handler coordination for the external call.
+By default, YottaDB saves and restores signal setups for external calls.

-where entryref is an M entryref, return-value is ydb_long_t, ydb_status_t, or void, and parameters are in the format:
+entryref is an M entryref, return-value is ydb_long_t, ydb_status_t, or void, and parameters are in the format:

 .. parsed-literal::
    direction:type [num]